catpea/bowel/README.md

 - [x] v1 decompiler
 - [x] Tag server objects with a format: 'v1'/'v2' markers to automaticaly tell them apart.
 - [x] Divide code for compiler and recompiler, they should live in separate files.
+- [x] HTML
+  - [x] Standardize html from md and yaml, but do not create a bootstrap variant here, just well written html.
+    - [x] YAML Database is already standardized witht the HTML template
+    - [x] Existing poetry is in .section/p format and this is acceptable
+    - [x] Markdown format needs .section class (in md \n is ignored this is great! it makes a p in content html, but is easily readable in content.md state)
+- [x] Add New
+  - [x] A sophisticated template system, that us used for a "Add New Post", this may need to be a commander based CLI rather than a menu.

 # Notes